PrimaveraDeveloper/lithium/howto/README.md

 # How To...

-This chapter includes "how to" guides to help the development with the Lithium Framework.
+This chapter includes "how to" guides to help developing microservices with the Lithium Framework.

-> The guides without a link are not yet available.
+> The guides without link are not yet available.
+If you want to suggest new guides, please use the Issues section.

 ## Development environment